johnsonn573/ASM_code_repository/README.md

 matrix.u1B01: counts of all unmethylated reads on the sense strand by cell & CpG    \
 matrix.u2B01: counts of all unmethylated reads on the anti-sense strand by cell & CpG    \
     \
-For the 4 following matrices, only cells w/ both methylated and unmethylated reads included for a given CpG.    \
+For the 4 following matrices, only cells with both methylated and unmethylated reads were included for a given CpG.    \
 matrix.m1B01.asm: counts of all methylated reads on the sense strand by cell & CpG    \
 matrix.m2B01.asm: counts of all methylated reads on the anti-sense strand by cell & CpG    \
 matrix.u1B01.asm: counts of all unmethylated reads on the sense strand by cell & CpG    \